 Amana Igniter or Gas Safety Valve Failure

-Gas oven will not ignite, no error code displayed, you may hear clicking but no flame or smell gas briefly then it shuts off.
+Gas oven will not ignite, and no error code is displayed.
+You may hear clicking but observe no flame, or you might smell gas briefly before it shuts off.

 Advertisements